Emjay-19/Retail-Demand-Inventory-Optimization/README.md

 This enables Nova Retail Solutions to make more informed decisions around forecasting, production prioritization, replenishment, and warehouse inventory allocation.

 ## Data Source
 The dataset was provided as part of a Data Analytics Challenge organized by Power BI Project Club on X (Twitter).
 It contains two years of retail order data covering product demand, revenue, warehouses, regions/ZIP codes, order dates, and order times.
+You can access the dataset for this project [here](https://docs.google.com/spreadsheets/d/1lYCOYCnCziZj3iBGKFO0VQsBc4kyPoJe03KfCm5mZvU/edit?usp=sharing)

 ## Tools & Methodology
 ### Tools Used